Oporto/CS4341_Artificial_Inteligence/README.md

           # Jaccard  index  between  alice_ascii.txt (Alice in Wonderland) and  glass_ascii.txt (Through the looking glass)
           # 0.4730329208498716
 # Connect-N_AI:
 The aim of this project is to make an AI for the game ConnectN, which is a more general version of Connect-4.
 If you don’t know Connect-4, try it out here: https://www.gimu.org/connect-four-js/jQuery/alphabeta/index.html.
-This was done using a Mini-Max Alpha-Beta algorithm that explores board states up to a certain pre-determined depth and uses a heuristic function to evaluate the leaf nodes of the search.
+The AI for this assignment was done using a Mini-Max Alpha-Beta algorithm that explores board states up to a certain pre-determined depth and uses a heuristic function to evaluate the leaf nodes of the search.
 At the end of the assignment, the Alpha-Beta-Agent class of each student was instantiated for a class tournament, with a time limit of 15 seconds per turn.
 The developed code is in alpha_beta_agent.py, while the game and tournament programs were provided by the Professor.

 **Board State Heuristic**